Practical steps for pandemic preparedness "COVID-19 Response Plan"

 Public authorities in Canada and internationally are taking actions to respond to this emerging public health threat.
 The pandemic is challenging the way we socialize, work, communicate and interact in our communities...

-Following public health officials’ guidelines is a crucial step to help us navigate these muddy waters as well as adopting a response plan to the pandemic.
 The following steps are a summary of elements while consider developing a Covid-19 Response Plan.

 1. Assess organizational exposure.